MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/win32.md

 ---
 description: Host web content in your Win32 app with the Microsoft Edge WebView 2 control
-title: Microsoft Edge WebView 2 for Win32 apps
+title: Getting started with WebView2 for Win32 apps
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 06/15/2020